luislard/jenkins-doc/README.md

 sudo systemctl start jenkins
 ```

-## opening jenkins port
+## Opening jenkins port

 ```bash
 sudo ufw allow 8080
 ```

-## create key for jenkins so he can sign in to Github and Update status
+## Create key for jenkins so he can sign in to Github and Update status

 ```bash
 sudo -u jenkins -i
 ssh-keygen -t rsa
 ```

-## configure the user access to the repo (todo)
+## Configure the user access to the repo (todo)

 ## Install php